 Before you go ahead and start this process, make sure you thoroughly clean all equipment!

-Step 1 - In a heavy-bottomed large pot, like a Dutch oven, add 8 cups of milk.
+SStep 1 – In a heavy-bottomed large pot, like a Dutch oven, add milk.
 Attach or insert a thermometer to measure the temperature (Image 1).
-Set over low heat, and warm, stirring occasionally, until the temperature reaches 180°F. At this point, the milk will be steaming (Image 2).
+Set over low heat, and warm, stirring occasionally, until the temperature reaches 180°F and the milk is steaming.
+(Image 2).

-Step 2 - Remove from the heat and let the milk cool to 108°F. You can speed up the process by stirring every so often or even placing the pot in an ice bath (Image 3).
+Step 2 – Remove from the heat and let the milk cool to 108°F. You can speed up the process by placing the pot in an ice bath (Image 3).

 Step 3 – In a small bowl or measuring cup, stir about ¼ cup of the milk into the yogurt, then whisk everything back into the milk (Images 4 & 5).

-Step 4 - Transfer the milk to a large bowl (Image 6) and cover with a secure lid (Image 7).
-Place in the oven with just the oven light on for 16 - 24 hours, or until the yogurt has a firmer, gel-like consistency (Image 8).
-To test this, carefully tilt the bowl; it should not be runny.
+Step 4 – Transfer the milk to a large bowl with a lid (Images 6 & 7).
+Place in the oven with just the oven light on for 8 – 12 hours.
+After this time, the the yogurt should have a firmer, gel-like consistency (Image 8).
+You can continue incubating for a tangier texture (up to 24 hours total) or proceed to making Greek yogurt.

 Step 5 – At this point, your yogurt is done setting!
 You can chill and enjoy as is, or strain further to make Greek yogurt.

 Line a cheesecloth over a fine-mesh strainer set over a bowl.
 Carefully pour the yogurt mixture into the cheesecloth and cover (Image 9).
-Place in the fridge for 5 - 8 hours, or until it reaches your desired consistency (Image 10).
+Place in the fridge for several hours until it reaches your desired consistency (Image 10).

 For an even thicker yogurt (or labneh), strain for up to 1 more day.
 Store in an airtight container for 1 – 2 weeks.
 Enjoy!